fastoch/DevOps_Full_Course/README.md

-# 1. Introduction - Why were DevOps technologies invented?
+# 1. Introduction - What are DevOps technologies for?

 ## What problem did Docker solve?